fsmosca/UCIChessEngineProtocol/README.md

 These are all the command the engine gets from the interface.

 * uci
-	tell engine to use the uci (universal chess interface), this will be sent once as a first command after program boot to tell the engine to switch to uci mode.
+	Tells the engine to use the uci (universal chess interface), this will be sent once as a first command after program boot to tell the engine to switch to uci mode.
 	After receiving the uci command the engine must identify itself with the "id" command